CMPT733-Project/dns-rebinding/README.md

 ### Perform the DNS rebinding attack ###

-Our attack environment is hold in a docker image, below is some aliases we have for building the environment:
+Our attack environment is hold in a docker image, below are some aliases we have for building the environment:
 ~~~
 $ dcbuild # docker-compose build
 $ dcup # docker-compose up